jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ~~~~

 Note the `path` and `ancestors` parameters in the examples above.
 These
-provide additional information regarding the location and the context in
+provide additional information regarding the context in
 which the identified node was found.
 Consider the following JSON:

 ~~~~ {.javascript}